mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 signal to start the rebellion.
 The Imperial's fled from the naked terror of a race gutted by torture and injustice.
 Once more the imperial's retreated to their Naval base on Ha-Nasi and awaited orders.
-On 305- a meeting was held at Rehin port on Rachel between the Sanhedra Ben Hakhamim and the Imperial forces.
+On 305-a meeting was held at Rehin port on Rachel between the Sanhedra Ben Hakhamim and the Imperial forces.
 Due to the direct intervention of the Sector Duke, Davin Viisarikaa a compromise was agreed.
 This